Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Introduction

 For the next result we need to consider the moduli space of semitoric systems as a topological space so we can study continuous families in this space.
-The natural topology in this situation is the one induced by the metric on the moduli space of semitoric systems~\cite{PaSTMetric2015} and which is described in Section~\ref{sec_fullmetric}\footnote{For this paper we only define this metric on certain subsets of the full moduli space because this is all that is necessary to produce the same topology, see Remark~\ref{rmk_metricff}.}.
-The metric is produced by pulling back a metric from the space of all invariants of semitoric integrable systems.
-The role played by the polygon invariant in the definition of this metric is related to the Duistermaat-Heckman measure.
+The natural topology in this situation is the one induced by the metric on the moduli space of semitoric systems~\cite{PaSTMetric2015} and which is described in Section~\ref{sec_fullmetric}.\footnote{For this paper we only def\/ine this metric on certain subsets of the full moduli space because this is all that is necessary to produce the same topology, see Remark~\ref{rmk_metricff}.} The metric is produced by pulling back a metric from the space of all invariants of semitoric integrable systems.
+The role played by the polygon invariant in the def\/inition of this metric is related to the Duistermaat--Heckman measure.

-The twisting index invariant of a system is a list of integers assigned to each choice of toric momentum map.
-The integer associated to a given focus-focus point is not well-defined invariant when considered individually, but one can define the ``twisting index class" of a system.
-Two systems are in the same twisting index class if there exists a choice of polygon for each system such that the integers for these polygons agree (the precise notion is in Definition~\ref{def_twistingindexclass}).
+The twisting index invariant of a system is an equivalence class of a list of integers assigned to each choice of toric momentum map.
+The integer associated to a given focus-focus point is not a well-def\/ined invariant when considered individually, but one can def\/ine the ``twisting index class" of a system.
+Two systems are in the same twisting index class if there exists a choice of polygon for each system such that the integers for these polygons agree (the precise notion is in Def\/inition~\ref{def_twistingindexclass}).
 Now we can state our second main result.

-\begin{lettertheorem} Any two semitoric systems with the same number of focus-focus singular points which are in the same twisting index class may be continuously deformed into one another via a continuous path of semitoric systems with the same number of focus-focus singular points and in the same twisting index class. \end{lettertheorem}
+\begin{Theorem} With respect to the topology induced by the metric defined in~{\rm \cite{PaSTMetric2015}}, any two semitoric systems with the same number of focus-focus singular points which are in the same twisting index class may be continuously deformed into one another, up to isomorphism, via a continuous path of semitoric systems with the same number of focus-focus singular points and in the same twisting index class. \end{Theorem}

 We state a detailed version of this result later in the paper as Theorem \ref{thm_stconnect}.